One Big Beautiful Bill Act: National debt

 The Congressional Budget Office (CBO) initially estimated that the OBBBA would add $2.4 trillion to the national debt of the United States by 2034.
-(Note: Attributed to multiple sources:) The CBO later raised the estimated increase in the budget deficit to $2.8 trillion which was disputed by multiple Republican Party members, including House speaker Mike Johnson and President Donald Trump.
+(Note: Attributed to multiple sources:) The CBO later raised the estimated increase in the budget deficit to $2.8 trillion.

 Risk to the social safety net

 CBO estimates OBBBA would cause 10.9 million Americans to lose health insurance coverage.
-(Note: Attributed to multiple sources:) The bill's cuts to Medicaid were the largest in the program's history and put rural hospitals at risk of closure with one clinic attributing their announced closure to the bill.
+(Note: Attributed to multiple sources:) Other estimates of this figure said it would strip nearly nine million people of their coverage, leaving between 10.3 million to 14 million people uninsured.
+The bill's cuts to Medicaid were the largest in the program's history and put rural hospitals at risk of closure with one clinic attributing their announced closure to the bill.
 The loss of coverage for millions of Americans is expected to strain the finances of hospitals, nursing homes, and community health centers, which will be left to absorb more of the cost of treating the uninsured.
 Further CBO analysis released August 11, 2025, estimated that the highest 10% of earners would see incomes rise by 2.7% by 2034 mainly due to tax cuts, while the lowest 10% would see incomes fall by 3.1% mainly due to cuts to programs such as Medicaid and food aid.
 Analysis of the bill by the CBO and multiple think tanks found it to be one of the most regressive bills in decades.

 The Center for a Responsible Federal Budget estimates that the bill will accelerate the estimated insolvency of Social Security and Medicare by one year.
 Experts have argued that the bill would create the largest upward transfer of wealth from the poor to the rich in American history due to large-scale benefit cuts paired with tax breaks for high-income earners and corporations.